Samstar777/Remove-Sudo-Privileges-from-Logged-In-Users/README.md

 2. Make sure the script is executable (`chmod +x remove_sudo_privileges.sh`).
 3. Run the script with root privileges (`sudo ./remove_sudo_privileges.sh`).
 4. Follow the on-screen prompts and review the generated logs for any errors.
+5. Read *Wiki* on how to use this script in JAMF

 ### Compatibility:
 - Compatible with Unix-based systems.